How To Treat Mange In Dogs

 Mange, also known as canine scabies, is a skin condition caused by mites that are living on your dog’s skin.
 These mites naturally live on every healthy dog’s skin and hair follicles.
 Sometimes this mite population explodes because the dog is unable to keep the mite population under control, usually due to an under-developed or suppressed immune system.
 For this reason, it’s not uncommon for dog mange to occur in younger dogs and puppies.
-The over-population of mites bury into the dog’s skin and causes irritation and severe itchiness, crustiness and scabbing.
-It is only by getting the mite population back under control, with medication prescribed by a veterinarian, that a dog with mange can overcome this serious condition.
+The over-population of mites burrow into the dog’s skin and causes irritation and severe itchiness, crustiness and scabbing.
+It is only by getting the mite population back under control, with medication prescribed by a veterinarian, and the application of Banixx that your dog can overcome this condition.

-The most common forms of mange are Demodectic mange and Sarcoptic mange.
+The two most common forms of mange are Demodectic mange and Sarcoptic mange.

 — Localized cases occur when these mites multiply rapidly, out of control, in confined areas.
 This infection results in isolated scaly bald patches usually on the dog’s face creating a polka-dot appearance.
 Approximately 90% of these cases resolve with no treatment of any kind.